rusty-scratch/sb-itchy/README.md

+hyphen save the day
 # sb-itchy

-hyphen save the day

-Low level Scratch project builder
+This is a low level Scratch project builder.

-See [sb-scratchy](https://github.com/rusty-scratch/sb-scratchy) for high level and advanced builder
+A core for [**sb-scratchy**](https://github.com/rusty-scratch/sb-scratchy), high level and user friendly abstraction.

+If you want to create your own high level Scratch builder, you can have this crate as dependency!